 : Optional.
 This package is the commonly used, sophisticated graphing package for R. It is particularly useful for creating Participant Charts

-Headless Unix Servers Only: Install the X Virtual Frame Buffer
+Headless Linux Servers Only: Install the X Virtual Frame Buffer

 As a workaround, you can install the X Virtual Frame Buffer.
 This allows applications to connect to an X Windows server that renders to memory rather than a display.